lorduzochi/lorduzochi/README.md

 - 👋 Hi, I’m Lord Uzochi
 - 👀 I’m a Data Analyst
-- 🌱 Technical Tools: Microsoft Excel, SQL, Power BI, and Python.
+- 🌱 I'm currently learning storytelling
-- 💞️ I’m open to collaboration on projects
+- 💞️ I’m open to collaborate on data analysis projects
-- 📫 How to reach me lorduzochi@gmail.com
+- 🔗 Reach me on lorduzochi@gmail.com

 <!---
 lorduzochi/lorduzochi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.